MicroFocus/octane-websockets-client-nodejs/README.md

 This method may be called any number of times and will connect that number of WS clients, so call it wisely.

-The client will:
+While performing connection, the library will:
 - verify the configuration
 - perform the login
 - perform the connection
-- bind your custom provided `onMessage` method to the WS so that on any incoming message it'll be called
+- bind your custom provided (if provided) `onMessage` method to the WS so that on any incoming message it'll be called

 #### API
 `connect`
   - async
   - receives __configuration object__
-  - return __Octane WebSocket client__
+  - returns __Octane WebSocket client__

 `configuration object` shaped as following:
 ```